U.S. flag

 Risk to Family Members

-Parents of a proband
+Parents of a male proband

-• The father of an affected male will not have the disorder nor will he be hemizygous for the FOXP3 pathogenic variant; therefore, he does not require further evaluation/testing.
+• The father of an affected male will not have the disorder, nor will he be hemizygous for the FOXP3 pathogenic variant; therefore, he does not require further evaluation/testing.

 • In a family with more than one affected individual, the mother of an affected male is an obligate heterozygote (carrier).
 Note: If a woman has more than one affected child and no other affected relatives and if the FOXP3 pathogenic variant cannot be detected in her leukocyte DNA, she most likely has germline mosaicism.
 Maternal somatic and germline mosaicism has been reported in IPEX syndrome [Lin et al 2018].

 • If the mother of the proband has a FOXP3 pathogenic variant, the chance of transmitting it in each pregnancy is 50%.
-Males who inherit the variant will be affected; females who inherit the variant will be heterozygous (carriers) and will typically be unaffected.

 Other family members.
-The proband's maternal aunts and their offspring may be at risk of being heterozygotes (carriers) for the pathogenic variant and the aunts' offspring, depending on their sex, may be at risk of being heterozygotes for the pathogenic variant or of being affected.
+The proband's maternal aunts and their offspring may be at risk of being heterozygotes (carriers) for the pathogenic variant, and the aunts' offspring, depending on their sex, may be at risk of being heterozygotes for the pathogenic variant or of being affected.

-Heterozygote Detection
+Carrier Detection

 X-chromosome inactivation is skewed only in regulatory T cells [Di Nunzio et al 2009] and is random in all other lymphocyte populations [Tommasini et al 2002]; therefore, X-chromosome inactivation studies are of limited use in carrier detection.